-101. It is admitted that the transfer to and period while MS was detained at St George's hospital were both unlawful.
-Although this was due to an administrative oversight, the temptation to dismiss it as technical, and therefore insignificant, must be resisted.
-The stark reality is that MS would have been entitled to make an application for habeas corpus which would have led to her immediate release.
-She was therefore wrongly detained throughout the period when she was in St George's Hospital, and throughout the operative procedures which were carried out on her in accordance with the declaration made by Hogg J.
+It is admitted that the transfer to, and period while S was detained at, St George's hospital were both unlawful.
+Although this was due to an administrative oversight, the temptation to dismiss it as technical, and therefore insignificant, J must be resisted.
+The stark reality is that S would have been entitled to make an application for habeas corpus which would have led to her immediate release.
+She was therefore wrongly detained throughout the period when she was in St George's Hospital and throughout the operative procedures which were carried out on her in accordance with the declaration made by Hogg J.

-102. Appropriate declaratory relief will be ordered.
+Appropriate declaratory relief will be ordered.

-The Declaration by Hogg J
+The declaration by Hogg J

-103. The proceedings before Hogg J were so extraordinary and unfortunate that we feel it appropriate to restate some fairly elementary points about declaratory relief.
+The proceedings before Hogg J were so extraordinary and unfortunate that we feel it appropriate to restate some fairly elementary points about declaratory relief.
+The court is cautious about granting declaratory relief and it is an almost universal rule that a declaration will not be granted by consent, or against a party in default of appearance, or otherwise than after a full investigation of the merits:

-104. The court is cautious about granting declaratory relief and it is an almost universal rule that a declaration will not be granted by consent, or against a party in default of appearance, or otherwise than after a full investigation of the merits: see Wallersteiner v Moir [1974] 1 WLR 991.
+- b see Wallersteiner v Moir, Moir v Wallersteiner [1974] 3 All ER 217, [1974] 1 WLR 991.
 A casual observer might suppose that the court's caution arose from the binding effect of a declaratory order on third parties; but the true explanation is that a declaratory order may appear to bind third parties.
-That is illustrated by the case of Patten v Burke Publishing [1991] AER 821, in which Millett J took the exceptional course of making a declaration, on a motion for judgment in default, in order to clarify the plaintiff's copyright title.
-Millett J said at page 823e,
+That is illustrated by Patten v Burke Publishing Co Ltd [1991] 2 All ER 821, [1991] 1 WLR 541, in which Millett J took the exceptional course of making a declaration, on a motion for judgment in - C default, in order to clarify the plaintiff's copyright title.
+Millett J said ([1991] 2 All ER 821 at 823):